knurling-rs/knurling-session-20q4/README.md

 # Knurling Session 2020 Q4

-This repo contains the source for the first knurling session.
+This repo contains the source for the first knurling session as well as the example code.

 ## About
 This course will cover building a CO2 measuring device.
 We will show how to start an embedded program from scratch, how to write a driver for the sensor, and how to read the sensor output in a terminal.
 We will build a visual indicator for air quality and an acoustic alarm.
 In the last part, we will add an ePaper display to the setup and talk bit about the embedded-graphics crate.